Exterior of the Taylorian against a blue sky

 Do I need to contact anyone before I apply?

-You are encouraged to communicate with the faculty in order to refine your application, especially where studentships are involved, using the contact details provided on this page (See Further information and enquiries).
+You are encouraged to communicate with the faculty and especially with a potential supervisor in order to refine your application, using the contact details provided on this page (See Further information and enquiries).

 Completing your application